aalykiot/dotfiles/README.md

 $ cd dotfiles/ && ./install.sh
 ```

-finally, symlink the config files to the right place:
+finally, symlink the config files to the right places:

 ```sh
 $ stow .